DMitong/SoulboundNFT/README.md

 ## Contract Deployment

+This contract was deployed to the Base Goerli network:

+- The first contract was deployed to [this address](https://goerli.basescan.org/address/0x785b4df4ac7aa4b16ae6892624746f0e1b4c1ad5): **0x785B4df4Ac7Aa4b16AE6892624746F0e1b4c1aD5**
+- The more updated version of the contract, whose code is in this file is deployed to [this address](https://goerli.basescan.org/address/0x4f5956d715d682014b1b215e5c6d9c6b21f1eb5d): **0x4f5956d715D682014B1b215E5c6d9c6b21f1Eb5d**

+## Usage

-This contract was deployed using foundry:
+This contract was developed and deployed using Foundry.

-## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**